visusolis/visusolis.github.io/content/_index.md

 I'm Stefan.

-Get to know me more by seeing [what I've been up to recently](currently).
+Get to know me more, see [what I've been up to recently](currently).

 I like [technical writing and engineering](work).